 This group guides and governs the Fraternity between Conclaves.
 Each director leverages his professional and personal experience to strategically lead the Fraternity.
 Their decisions leave a lasting impact on Sigma Phi Epsilon, its undergraduates, volunteers and alumni.

-- The alumni directors on the Board serve rotating six-year terms.
+- The alumni directors on the board serve rotating six-year terms.
 Alumni director nomination forms should be submitted by June 21, 2023, per Grand Chapter Bylaws.
 Check back for the electronic nomination form later this winter!

-- Three student directors on the Board serve two-year terms and provide an undergraduate perspective.
+- Three student directors on the board serve two-year terms and provide an undergraduate perspective.
 Student director nomination forms should be submitted by July 30, 2023, per Grand Chapter Bylaws.
 Check back for the electronic nomination form later this winter!